Skip to main content

 Event: Route by Event Type

-Logic Field: message.event.event_type
+Logic Field: event.event_type

 ├── "touchdown" → Touchdown handler